-‘I photograph like a documentarian, but I print like a painter’, says Todd Hido (1968, USA), renowned for his night pictures of suburban houses and his poetic, luminous landscapes.
-He recently was in Amsterdam to give a workshop and GUP took the opportunity to ask him some questions.
+‘I photograph like a documentarian, but I print like a painter', says Todd Hido (1968, USA), renowned for his night pictures of suburban houses and his poetic, luminous landscapes.
+He was recently in Amsterdam to give a workshop and GUP took the opportunity to ask him some questions.

 What is the story behind the houses?

 Larry Sultan was one of my teachers and his work had a great impact on me when I started my career.
-In a body of work called ‘Pictures from Home’, he photographed his parents in a way that really was an exploration of home and family, a look back at growing up.
+In a body of work called ‘Pictures From Home’, he photographed his parents in a way that really was an exploration of home and family, a look back at growing up.
 He pointed out that my work was also about home, and relationships, even if I wasn’t photographing people literally.
 During one of his narrative photography classes, we had to string together a bunch of pictures into a story, and I needed a photograph to open the series, a place where the people in my narrative lived, like an establishing shot.
 That’s how I first went out and photographed a house at night.

 Why at night?